 - In so doing you also give us consent to send you regular email bulletins (newsletters) containing information about the Alumni Network events and website, and IDG generally.

-- We store this information indefinitely so you can continue to access the IDG Alumni Network website.
+- We store this information for 10 years so you can continue to access the IDG Alumni Network website.

 - When you access the IDG Alumni Network website, and/or Alumni Network bulletins, the only other information we collect is your IP address.
 This is for analytical purposes so we can see how many people are accessing, what they are doing (which links they click, pages they read), where they are accessing from both geographically and also in terms of the device and browser used.
 We collect and analyse this information so that we can better understand what information is of interest to our users, and to improve our services by making them as relevant as possible.

-- If you complete a form on www.inspirationaldevelopment.com and provide us with your personal data, we will use that data to respond appropriately.
+- If you complete a form on www.inspirationaldevelopment.com and provide us with your personal data, this complies with Article 6.1.f for us to use that data for legitimate interest purposes.

 - If you have requested information about our services, we will add your details to our Leads Database.